Call for Abstracts – Guidelines

 - Presenters will need to meet their own conference registration fees and travel costs.
 Aboriginal and Torres Strait Islander organisations are eligible to apply for one travel subsidy according to where they are travelling from.
 Details will be on the registration form.

 - Receipt of abstract submissions will be acknowledged by email.
-Proposers will be notified of acceptance by April 2017.
+Proposers will be notified of acceptance by March 2021.

 The following selection criteria will apply:

 - The presentation must relate directly to conference objectives and fit within one of the key conference themes, listed below.